 You can also use these ideas to create additional content, which leads me to revenue-generating activity #3.

 Revenue-generating activity #3: Create content and build your list

 Consistently create content

-Get on a consistent schedule of content generation - this is what will bring you a continuous stream of leads.
+Get on a consistent schedule of content generation – this is what will bring you a continuous stream of leads.
 We just talked about nurturing your peeps and that is some of the content you will be creating.
-But you also need to create a continous stream of content to attract traffic.
+But you also need to create a continuous stream of content to attract traffic.

 Lead generation and lead nurturing work hand in hand.